Week by week

 As well as the big product purchases, it’s worth thinking about the day-to-day costs of having a baby.
 Your little one will get through nappies at shocking speed so have a think about whether or not you will want to use reusable or disposable nappies.

 Maternity leave can be a tricky time financially for many families, so it’s a good idea to plan ahead.
-Our step-by-step guide to creating a budget will get you off on the right foot and it’s also worth checking out what free and cheap baby stuff is available, to help you save some money.

 When you’re between 18 and 20 weeks pregnant you’ll have your second NHS scan, a foetal anomaly scan.